CorySimon/pyIAST/docs/index.rst

 Installation
 ============

-To install pyIAST, I recommend using the Python package manager `pip <https://pypi.python.org/pypi/pip?>`_:
+To install pyIAST, use the Python package manager `pip <https://pypi.python.org/pypi/pip?>`_:

 .. code-block:: bash

    sudo pip install pyIAST

 pyIAST runs on Python 2.6 and 2.7.

-If you are new to Python, I highly recommend working in the `IPython Notebook <http://ipython.org/notebook.html>`_; test scripts and tutorials for this code are in the format of IPython Notebooks.
+If you are new to Python, I highly recommend working in the `IPython Notebook <http://ipython.org/notebook.html>`_; test scripts and tutorials for this code are written in IPython Notebooks.
 The instructions for getting started with Python for scientific computing are `here <http://ipython.org/install.html>`_.

 As an alternative method to install pyIAST, clone the repository on `Github <https://github.com/CorySimon/pyIAST>`_. `cd` into the main directory `pyIAST` and run the `setup.py` script in the terminal: